-A diagnostic report may include specific recommendations accommodation(s). prior history an for А of accommodation, without a demonstration of a current need, does not in and of itself warrant the provision of that accommodation.
+A diagnostic report may include specific recommendations accommodation(s). prior Α history accommodation, without a demonstration of a current need, does not in and of itself warrant the provision of that accommodation.
 Each accommodation recommended by an evaluator should include a rationale.
 The evaluation should support the recommendations with specific test results or clinical observations.
 If an accommodation is not clearly identified in the diagnostic report, LMU will seek clarification and/or additional information either from the student's evaluator or from another trained professional chosen by LMU.
 LMU will make the final determination as to whether appropriate and reasonable accommodations are warranted and can be provided.
 LMU reserves the right to request reassessment of the student's disability when questions arise regarding previous assessment or provision of services or accommodations or when the student requests additional services or accommodations above and beyond what has been previously provided to the student.

-6. Process for Receiving Reasonable Accommodations All documentation related to the student's disability and accommodations shall be maintained by the ADA Director.
-Upon receipt of the documentation the ADA Director will meet with the student, either in person or by telephone, to discuss and make arrangements for accommodations for the upcoming semester.
-A Student Accommodation Form will be completed listing the agreed upon accommodations and will be signed by the student, the student's faulty members, and the ADA Director.
-This process shall be followed each semester for which the student wishes to request accommodations.
+6. Process for Receiving Reasonable Accommodations

+All documentation related to the student's disability and the Director of Accessible Education Services shall maintain accommodations.
+Upon receipt of the medical documentation the Director of Accessible Education Services will meet with the student, either in person or by telephone to discuss and make arrangements for accommodations for the upcoming semester.
+A Student Accommodation Form will be completed listing the agreed upon accommodations and will be signed by the student, the student's faulty members, and the Director of Accessible Education Services.
+This process must be followed each semester for which the student wishes to receive accommodations.

-If a problem arises concerning the reasonable accommodations, the student should contact the ADA Director for assistance.
+If a problem arises concerning the reasonable accommodations, the student should contact the Director of Accessible Education Services for assistance at Daniel.graves@lmunet.edu or at 423,869,6531.